expo/expo/docs/pages/eas-update/getting-started.md

    }
    ```

    A runtime version identifies the state of the native code present in your project when creating builds and when creating updates.
-When we make a build later, we'll add the runtime version to the build's native files.
-Then, the `expo-updates` module inside the build will make sure that any updates it loads match the runtime version of an update when a user tries to load an update.
-If the build's runtime version matches the update's runtime version, we'll know that the update is compatible with the build, and then the build will run the update.

-   Whenever we change native code, we'll need to change the runtime version and create new builds.
-This way, updates we publish will also target the new state of the build's native code.
+[Learn more](/distribution/runtime-versions).

 4. To set up the configuration file for builds, run: